 The Richmond Association Phi Beta Kappa Scholarship

-Every spring, the Richmond Association grants scholarship awards to a graduating senior from a Richmond-area high school.
+Every spring, the Richmond Association grants scholarship awards to Richmond-area students.
 Our criteria emphasize academic excellence, well-roundedness, thought-leadership, character, and the quality of a written essay on the value of a liberal arts education to the individual and society.
 Selection is always difficult because of the exceptional quality and number of seniors who submit applications.

 2019 Richmond Association of Phi Beta Kappa Scholarship Award Winners

 HARRIS – Recipient of a $1000 Phi Beta Kappa Scholarship

 Graduated from Richmond Community High School – Introduction to Engineering Design and Principles of Engineering

 Captain of Armstrong’s Varsity Volleyball and Wrestling Teams

 Member of United States Naval Sea Cadet Program

 Volunteers with Northside YMCA’s leaders club, North Avenue Library, Highland Springs Technical Center

 Ranked 6th place in the 3A state wrestling tournament 2019